Early Childhood Education

 Click Here to Download PDF Flyer

-Saturday, November 15, 2025 - SHELBY COUNTY - First Aid and Pediatric CPR Certification & Epi-Pen and Blood Borne Pathogens Training (IN-PERSON) 9AM - Noon
+Saturday, March 7, 2026 - First Aid and Pediatric CPR Certification & Epi-Pen and Blood Borne Pathogens Training (IN-PERSON) 9AM - Noon

-Saturday, November 15, 2025 – SHELBY COUNTY First Aid and Pediatric CPR Certification & Epi-Pen and Blood Borne Pathogens Training (IN-PERSON) 9AM – Noon
+Saturday, March 7, 2026 – First Aid and Pediatric CPR Certification & Epi-Pen and Blood Borne Pathogens Training (IN-PERSON) 9AM – Noon

 Audience: All